shekush/Tindog/README.md

 # Tindog
 This is a basic Front End Web Development Project which is inspired by the Tinder website which is a dating website for humans.
 Here, I have designed this Tindog Responsive Website Designed which is a website where Dogs can make friends.

+I have used HTML and CSS for this project.